Close menu

 The Iceberg effect

 A common misconception is that all workplace accidents – and costs – are recoverable through insurance.
 This is often assumed and is not the case.
-The costs that are incurred through ill-health, accidents and deaths at work are often referred to as the ‘iceberg effect’: visible costs that are recoverable; yet there are costs hidden below the waterline that are unrecoverable.
+The costs that are incurred through ill-health, accidents and deaths at work are often referred to as the ‘iceberg effect’: visible costs that are recoverable, yet there are costs hidden below the waterline that are unrecoverable.
 The HSE (Health and Safety Executive) estimates that these costs can be up to 10 times greater than the insured costs.

 Hidden costs